A History of CATS

 - Before he stepped down as President in 1997, Dr. Thomas Everhart asked Romy to write a book on the history of Caltech’s architecture.
 Caltech’s Architectural Heritage: From Spanish Tile to Modern Stone was published by Balcony Press of Los Angeles in 2000.

 - In October 2014 a DVD, Caltech’s Architectural Heritage: An Illustrated Lecture by Romy Wyllie, was produced.
 This is a video of the lecture presented to the Caltech Alumni on Reunion weekend, May 17, 2013, in the Hameetman Auditorium.
 The booklet, book, and DVD are available at the Caltech Bookstore.

 - Since 2012 members of CATS have been writing articles for the Women’s Club Bulletin.
 The articles, which are organized and edited by Romy, are usually printed as a two-page spread with color illustrations.
 To date we have produced 30 articles.
 Recent ones can be found on the Women’s Club web site: under Publications.

 - The CATS group continues to hold monthly study sessions and business meetings on the first Tuesday of the month.
 A second meeting is often held for the purpose of touring a new or renovated facility on campus or to visit other places of architectural interest.
-Every December we celebrate the holidays with a special luncheon, and in June we bring the academic year to a close with a potluck luncheon at a member’s home.
+Every December we celebrate the holidays with a special luncheon, and in June we bring the academic year to a close with a luncheon at the Athenaeum outdoor Pavilion.
 Tours are not given in July, August, and December.

 - Members of CATS are congenial, dedicated to their docent commitments, and supportive of each other.
 Members agree that participation in CATS has helped them see architecture everywhere they go with new eyes.